You need to buy a softshell jacket but you don’t know much about what’s available on the market? Or you’re wondering which one to choose?

 - Close-fitting – might be difficult to wear layers underneath

-- The color pallet is a bit restrictive – makes it a bit unusual for casual use
+- The color palette is a bit restrictive – makes it a bit unusual for casual use

 Best for: Alpinism and all kinds of high-intensity activities in the mountain